Indiah-Paige Riley

-Indiah-Paige Janita Riley (born 20 December 2001) is a New Zealand professional women's footballer who plays as a striker for Crystal Palace in the Women's Super League.
-She has previously played for Fortuna Hjorring in the Elitedivisionen, PSV Vrouwen in the Eredivisie Vrouwen and Brisbane Roar.
+Indiah-Paige Janita Riley (born 20 December 2001) is a New Zealand professional women's footballer who plays as a striker for A-League Women club Wellington Phoenix.
+She has previously played for Crystal Palace in the Women's Super League 2, Fortuna Hjorring in the Elitedivisionen, PSV Vrouwen in the Eredivisie Vrouwen and Brisbane Roar.
 A former one-time international for the Australia women's national soccer team, Riley plays for the New Zealand women's national football team.

 Club career

 Brisbane Roar

 Indiah-Paige Riley made her professional debut on 4 November 2018 for Brisbane Roar against the Western Sydney Wanderers coming on as a substitute for Allira Toby in a 1–0 win.

 She was nominated for the W-League's Young Player of the Year award in the 2019–20 W-League season.

 Fortuna Hjorring

 Riley signed for Danish champions Fortuna Hjorring on 3 August 2020.

 Return to Brisbane Roar

 In January 2023, Riley returned to Australia, signing with former club Brisbane Roar until the end of the 2022–23 A-League Women season.